SSLMate/certspotter/man/certspotter.md

 # OPERATION

-certspotter continuously monitors all browser-recognized Certificate Transparency logs looking for certificates which are valid for any domain on your watch list.
+certspotter continuously monitors all browser-recognized Certificate Transparency logs looking for certificates (including precertificates) which are valid for any domain on your watch list.
 When certspotter detects a matching certificate, it emails you, executes a script, and/or writes a report to standard out, as described above.

 certspotter also saves a copy of matching certificates in `$CERTSPOTTER_STATE_DIR/certs` ("~/.certspotter/certs" by default)